tkovs/learning/README.md

 ## LEARNING

-I'm learning haskell, so get ready to see horrible codes (whitout FP maybe D:).
+I'm learning haskell, so get ready to see horrible codes.

 ## Start